Where can I get training on poultry farming and the agriculture sector?

 2. Government funding and grants

-There are numerous government funding and grants avilable, however you must match the criteria in order to qualify.
+There are numerous government funding and grants available, however you must match the criteria in order to qualify.

 This comprehensive guide to Government Funding and Grants for Small Businesses gives you an indepth overview of the programmes available.